 Summary of the manuscript

 The deaths of honeybees observed by beekeepers foreshadowed the decline of the insects, alerting public opinion to a widespread ecological problem.
-For decades, the honeybee has been a model for behavioural and neurophysiological studies, used in particular by toxicologists interested in the impacts of insecticides on entomofauna.
-The 3Rs rule for animal experimentation requires the use of more humane approaches, and if possible the replacement of these with alternative approaches in silico and in vitro.
-This thesis puts into perspective recent toxicology work and the potential contributions of methods for studying ion channels in bees.
+For decades, the bee has been a model for behavioural and neurophysiological studies, used in particular by toxicologists interested in the impact of insecticides on entomofauna.
+The 3Rs rule for animal experimentation requires us to use approaches that are more respectful of living organisms, and if possible to replace them with alternative approaches. in silico and in vitro.
+This thesis puts into perspective recent toxicology work and the potential contribution of methods for studying ion channels in bees.
 Most of the neurotoxic insecticides used in agriculture alter the functioning of ion channels, which orchestrate the excitability of vital tissues such as the nervous system, heart and muscles.
-Thus, studies of ion channels in bees, combined with behavioural studies, can help to orient public policies for environmental preservation.
+Studies of ion channels in bees, combined with behavioural studies, can help to guide public policy on environmental protection.

 Mots clés associés